blodone/Cable/README.md

 Now, with side by side connections manager (uses Python Jack Client so will not list Pipewire items), pw-top and latency test tabs.

-If you wonder what Latency option does, look [here](https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html#alsa-extra-latency-properties).
+If you wonder what Latency Offset option does, look [here](https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html#alsa-extra-latency-properties).